whitneyburton/portfolios/students/kristina_brown/20150814-kristina_brown-m4.markdown

 ##### Takeaway
 * Planning something well makes a huge difference with collaboration and workflow (things went pretty smoothly).
 * Websockets are great and not that hard.
-*

 ### Feedback to Me

-In the previous module feedback from my peers encouraged me.
 People liked me last module and I think they still do.

 ## Community

 ### Giving Feedback

-TBD
+I gave honest feedback to everyone who asked for it.

 ### Playing a Part